 At this stage, companies and organizations seek more influencers to participate in presentations, training workshops or coaching.
 The influencers work is widely published online, and they offer webinars on different platforms.
 Community leaders are now exploiting new tools for exchange, aggregation, and distribution of content, and begin to exert an influence.
 That’s when the ¨influenceratis¨ and celebrity news platforms emerge.

 5 – Confirming its leadership and influence (realization)

 In the last step of the pyramid, influencers further confirm their leadership, collaborating on businesses and organizations projects, and present lectures in corporate and institutional events.
 Their works are often studied in business schools.
 While celebrities and ¨influenceratis¨ reap the short term fruits of glory with companies.

 Digital and Social Transformation of Organizations

-Digital and social transformation of organizations are an essential learning of tool of the Web and social media.
-No one escapes, not even influencers, regardless of the type, and they must climb the ladder one by one.
+Digital and social transformation of organizations are essential learning of tool of the Web and social media.
+No one escapes, not even influencers, regardless of the type, and they must climb the social media influence ladder one by one.

 The opinion leader who embarks on social media for the first time will have to become familiar with the use of these new tools before they can claim leadership in this new ecosystem.
 Before exercising some influence on their community, ¨influenceratis¨ will also have built a large network and have developed a strong personal brand that is worth the viral impact they achieve.

-What do you think?
+What do you think of this concept of the social media influence ladder?
 Do you believe that the ambassadors and users – consumers must be a priority for companies and brands, celebrities or new social media?
 Where do you find opinion leaders in your strategy for web / social media?
 Share your opinion with our readers and add comments.